hawk/lux/doc/lux.md

 Skip execution of the script if the given variable NOT is set.
 This option can be used multiple times, which means that it suffices that one of the given `Var`s NOT is set in order to skip the test case.
-Typically `--skip` is used to test on presence of environment variables. `--skip_unless` is intended to be used as `[config skip_unless=Var]` or `[config skip_unless=Var=Value]` statements within scripts.
+Typically `--skip_unless` is used to test on absence of environment variables. `--skip_unless` is intended to be used as `[config skip_unless=Var]` or `[config skip_unless=Var=Value]` statements within scripts.
 The construction **Var=Val** is little more restrictive as it requires that the variable is set to a certain value.

 **--skip\_skip**